mgenware/qing/docs/building.md

 ## Prerequisites

 Qing supports building on Windows, macOS and Linux.
-You need to install the following softwares on you host operating system to build Qing.
+You need to install the following softwares on your host operating system to build Qing.

 - Latest Docker
   - Windows users: Only Windows 10 or higher with WSL2 installed are supported.